Slaty-headed parakeet: Ecology and behavior

 The species is usually found at elevations of 460–2400 meters in its natural habitat of highland/hillside forest and valley woodlands.
 They are usually observed in small flocks or family groups in search for their diet of various fruits (wild and agriculturally grown), nuts, pine nuts, seeds, nectar, and acorns.
 Multiple larger flocks are usually seen near the end of the wet season, where they descend into the valleys for most of winter.
 It is common for to see them mingle with other parakeet species such as the rose-ringed parakeet, plum-headed parakeet, and blossom-headed parakeet.
 Females usually lay 4-5 eggs of about 28.5 x 22 mm.
 The eggs incubate for approximately 23–24 days before hatching.
 In their Afghanistan range, this bird will often nest in abandoned nest cavities of the scaly-bellied woodpecker, and these species may nest in close proximity to each other for security against predators.
 The slaty-headed parakeet usually breeds within the months of March–May.
 It has as typical lifespan of 15–17 years.

+Its habit of associating with plum-headed parakeets might occasionally bring about hybrid offspring.
+Birds intermediate in appearance between P. himalayana and P. cyanocephala were once assumed to be a distinct species "intermediate parakeet" and scientifically described as Psittacula intermedia in the 1890s, but most such specimens known today are in fact deliberately captive-bred hybrids.